tommyconner96/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

-a) O(logn)
+a) O(n)

-since the loop increases a by n^2, while comparing it to n^3, the n^2 line will finish faster than the n^3 line.
+loop is dependent on the value of n and the while loop is while a < n^3, set a to a+n^2 thus the difference is n

 b) O(n log n)

-the outside for loop will keep running until n is computed. the inside loop will take significantly less time to compute because it's multiplying by 2 each time
+the outside for loop will keep running until n is computed. it will run n times the inside loop will take significantly less time to compute because it's multiplying by 2 each time so it will run logn times

 c) O(n)